wadehuber/codeexamples/linux/setup.md

 No matter what environment you use, make sure you install `gcc`, `g++`, `make`, and (for CSC220) `gdb`.
 You may have to choose those separately during Cygwin or Linux installation.
 If you forget, you can always install them later - consult the documentation for your system.
 You will also need an editor.
 For Cygwin, Linux on Windows 10, or MacOS you can use whatever editor you prefer (Vim, Notepad++, Visual Studio Code, etc.).
 On Linux I recommend Gedit or Vim.

-I will be using all 4 of the environments listed above to compile and I use [Vim](https://www.vim.org/download.php) as my editor.
+I will be using all 4 of the environments listed above in my examples and I use either [Visual Studio Code](https://code.visualstudio.com/) or [Vim](https://www.vim.org/download.php) as my editor.

 ## Installing Linux on a virtual machine